 Task 2: Evaluate the Baseline Model

 Now that you have trained a parsing model and used it to parse the testing data, your next task is to evaluate the performance of your system.
-For this you will use two measures: labelled attachment score (LAS) and unlabelled attachment score (UAS).
+For this you will use two measures: labelled attachment score (LAS) and labelled exact match (LEM).
 In both cases you compare the parser’s output to the testing data.

-You can read more about LAS and UAS in section 6.1 of the KMN book.
-You should implement the word-based version of them.
+You can read more about LAS and LEM in section 6.1 of the KMN book.
+You should implement the word-based version of LAS.

-While there are several tools available for computing attachment scores, you are asked to implement your own evaluator.
+While there are several tools available for computing LAS and LEM, you are asked to implement your own evaluator.
 You can use any programming language you want; the only requirement is that the evaluator should be callable from the command line.
 It should accept exactly two arguments: the file with the gold-standard data, and the file with the system output.
-For example, you should be able to do something like this: (note that the numbers in the example are made up!)
+For example, you should be able to do something like this:

-In order to write the evaluator, you need to know about the format of the data files, CoNLL-U. Please see this page for detailed information on this.
-Remember to ignore any comment lines, starting with the hash symbol (#).
-In the Swedish data there are no isntances of multiword tokens and empty nodes.
+In order to write the evaluator, you need to know about the format of the data files.
+Please see this page for detailed information on this.

-Reporting: Include the code for your evaluator in the lab report (or hand it in as a separate file if it is longer than 1 page).
-Also give the LAS and UAS score for your baseline system from task 1.
+Reporting: Include the code for your evaluator in the lab report (or send it by email in case the code is more than a page).
+Also give the LAS and LEM score for your baseline system from task 1.

 Task 3: Selecting a Good Parsing Algorithm

-Reporting: Report the LAS and UAS scores for all algorithms and combinations of arguments that you tried, making sure that it is clear which configuration each result belongs to.
-Write down which algorithm you picked in the end.
+Reporting: Report the LAS and LEM scores for all algorithms and combinations of arguments that you tried, and write down which algorithm you picked in the end.